Sonos Era 300, a step into the future of spatial audio-breakinglatest.news-Breaking Latest News

 How it sounds

 The Era 300 features six speakers.
-The speaker’s four tweeters aim forward, left, right and up, while a pair of angled woofers handle low frequencies.
+The speaker’s four tweeters aim forward, left, right and up, while two woofers handle low frequencies.
 This architecture is intended to spread sound throughout the room, regardless of whether the track being played is in stereo or spatial audio format.
-The result is always pleasant, both with standard HD songs (the devastating My Cosmos is Mine from the latest Depeche Mode album), and with those in spatial audio.
-TO White flag by Battiato seems to lack a bit of bite, but it is enough to get to the historic refrain, with the chorus of madrigalists from Milan, that the Era 300 reveals a spatial dimension that is absolutely unattainable for any other single speaker.
+The result is always pleasant, both with standard HD songs (the devastating My Cosmos is Mine from the latest Depeche Mode album), and with those in Dolby Atmos.
+TO White flag by Battiato seems to lack a bit of bite, but it is enough to get to the historic refrain, with the chorus of Madrigalists of Milan, that the Era 300 reveals a spatial dimension absolutely unattainable for any other single speaker.

 We couldn’t find the new 50th anniversary version on Amazon music Dark Side of the Moon by Pink Floyd, which among the thousand records also boasts that of the most used disc to test hi-fi systems.
-However, there is a remastered version in 2001, which already offers the best possible quality for Amazon Music: Ultra Hd and Atmos.
-AND Time here too he makes a splendid impression, not only for the good spatial distribution of the sounds, the ticking, the voices, but also for the impact of the bass and drums attack after the intro at 2:29”.
-The room is large, the volume high, so inevitably Roger Waters’ voice hardens a bit.
-But it is always surprising that there is no obvious distortion, an excellent result considering the size of the speaker.
+However, there is a remastered version in 2011, which already offers the best possible quality for Amazon Music: Ultra Hd and Atmos.
+AND Time here too he makes a splendid impression, not only for the good spatial distribution of the sounds, the ticking, the voices, but also for the impact of the bass and drums attack at 2:29”.
+The room is large, the volume high, so inevitably Roger Waters’ voice hardens a bit, but the absence of obvious distortions is always surprising, an excellent result considering the size of the speaker.

-Moving on to a song that just came out, come on Did You Know That There’s a Tunnel Under Ocean Blvd by Lana Del Rey we appreciate the excellent performance of the strings and the refined arrangement, the excellent spatial reconstruction (considering that we are listening to a single speaker), while the voice perhaps does not seem very natural to us, but perhaps by choice of the producer.
+Moving on to a song that just came out, come on Did You Know That There’s a Tunnel Under Ocean Blvd by Lana Del Rey we appreciate the excellent performance of the strings and the refined arrangement, the excellent spatial reconstruction (considering that we are listening to a single speaker), while the voice is perhaps not exactly natural, but perhaps by choice of the producer.

+Einaudi: Experience, played by Daniel Hope with the Virtuosi Italiani, it’s a little gem, and the Era 300 manages to reconstruct the sound geometries of the piece very well, the intertwining of strings, the piano with a crystalline touch.
+Compared with systems of a much higher level, however, the performance of the percussion seems a bit approximate to us: the impact is there but the rhythm and precision could be better.

+Better call Sonos: the assistant arrives with the voice of Gustavo Fring

 In fine